 Schedule PhD and Postdoc courses 2023

 If you would like to take this course but it is either full or does not list a starting date that suits you, please subscribe to our notification list by filling in the registration form.
 You will then be kept updated on new sign-up opportunities and dates.

 A course book will be handed out to all participants at the start of the course.
 In addition, several other readings are assigned, accessible via Brightspace.

-To receive a certificate, participants must meet the following 3 requirements: (1) attend the first class, (2) attend at least 4 of the 5 remaining classes and (3) submit all assignments on time.
+To receive a certificate, participants must meet the following 4 requirements: (1) attend the first class, (2) attend at least 4 of the 5 remaining classes, (3) attend each session in its and (4) submit all assignments on time.

 The fee includes study and training material.